 How to Restore a Database in SQL Server

-# Restore a Database with Multiple Files
+> Restoring a SQL Server Database with Multiple Files

-Restore a SQL Server Database via Command
+Restoring a SQL Server Database using Command

 ssms object explorer